DataTalksClub/llm-zoomcamp/project.md

 * RAG evaluation
     * 0 points: No evaluation of RAG is provided
     * 1 point: Only one RAG approach (e.g., one prompt) is evaluated
     * 2 points: Multiple RAG approaches are evaluated, and the best one is used
-* Reproducibility
+* Interface
-    * 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
+   * 0 points: No way to interact with the application at all
-    * 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-    * 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
-The versions for all dependencies are specified.
-* Containerization
-    * 0 points: No containerization
-    * 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only
-    * 2 points: Everything is in docker-compose
+   * 1 point: Command line interface, a script, or a Jupyter notebook
+   * 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
 * Ingestion pipeline
    * 0 points: No ingestion
    * 1 point: Semi-automated ingestion of the dataset into the knowledge base, e.g., with a Jupyter notebook